China banks' profit growth to slow, risks rising -industry body

 “Market risks will rise along with interest rate liberalisation, increased exchange rate flexibility and more frequent capital flows, but there will be no large-scale outbreak of liquidity risks.”

-Commercial banks made a combined 1.42 trillion yuan ($228.9 billion) in net profit in 2013, up 14.5 percent from 2012, the association said.
+Commercial banks made a combined 1.42 trillion yuan (134.53 billion pounds) in net profit in 2013, up 14.5 percent from 2012, the association said.
 But the growth rate could slow to around 9 percent this year.

 Banks may see a rise in non-performing loans (NPLs) this year from small firms in the export sector and companies gripped by excessive capacity, it said.